Future DVM Students Frequently Asked Questions

 Your Bachelor’s degree must be completed in the year prior to commencing the DVM to be eligible.
 You can apply to the DVM during your final year of study, but you won’t be able to be made a firm offer until you can provide proof that you have completed your degree requirements.
 If you have completed less than one year of tertiary study, you can apply for the combined degree program BVetBiol/DVM

-The minimum GPA for entry is a credit average.
-However, places are limited and there is a strict quota for this course.
+The minimum GPA for entry for all students is a credit average.
+However, Commonwealth Supported Places for domestic students are limited.
 Entry is highly competitive so students who have achieved the minimum GPA (and other admission requirements) are then ranked on academic performance.
-The higher your GPA, the better your chances of receiving an offer.
+The higher your GPA, the better your chances of being considered for a CSP offer.

 Questions about pre-requisites